XPath Contains: Text, Following Sibling & Ancestor in Selenium

 Starts-with

-Using Starts-with function, you can find the element whose attribute dynamically changes on refresh or other operations like click, submit, etc.
+Using the Starts-with function, you can find the element whose attribute dynamically changes on refresh or other operations like click, submit, etc.

 Here our XPath query will be like